sfilippone/psblas3/test/computational_routines/gedot/README.md

 ## TODO
 List of things still to add in the test:
-- Add computation with broken descriptor and catch the errore result
+- Add computation with broken descriptor and catch the errore result (Use EXCECUTE_COMMAND_LINE from a fortran program and check the exit codes)
 - Test using complex data ($dot \leftarrow x^H \cdot y$)
 - Test also GPU excecution
 - Try multiple distributions